Torram/magic-docs/docs/Server/src/models/Card.md

-Structure for a card object in database.
+Structure for a card object in the database.

 ```tsx
 import mongoose, { Schema, Types } from 'mongoose';